aniruddha-seal/pines_tutorial/NAVIGATION.md

-PINES discovers collective variables (CVs) that are translationally, rotationally, and permutationally invariant in an iterative manner by taking permutationally invariant vectors (PIV) as input and passing them through a regularized autoencoder to discover high-variance CVs.
+PINES discovers collective variables (CVs) that are translationally, rotationally, and permutationally invariant in an iterative manner by taking permutationally invariant vectors (PIV) as input and passing them through a regularized autoencoder to discover high-variance CVs  using the Molecular Enhanced Sampling with Autoencoders (MESA) technique.
 In this advanced PLUMED tutorial, we first provide an overview of the PINES method and demonstrate its application to study ion dissociation in water.